dataminer-site/dataminer-site.github.io/docs/archive/0.6/api/python/overview.md

 > Do *not* use `executemany` to insert large amounts of data into DuckDB.
 See below for better options.

 ## Efficient Transfer
-Transferring large datasets to and from DuckDB uses a separate API built around [NumPy](https://numpy.org) and [Pandas](https://pandas.pydata.org), or [Apache Arrow](https://arrow.apache.org/).
+Transferring large datasets to and from DataMiner uses a separate API built around [NumPy](https://numpy.org) and [Pandas](https://pandas.pydata.org), or [Apache Arrow](https://arrow.apache.org/).
 This API works with entire columns of data instead of scalar values and is therefore far more efficient.

-By default, DuckDB will automatically be able to query a Pandas DataFrame or Arrow object that is stored in a Python variable by name.
-DuckDB supports querying multiple types of Apache Arrow objects including [tables](https://arrow.apache.org/docs/python/generated/pyarrow.Table.html), [datasets](https://arrow.apache.org/docs/python/generated/pyarrow.dataset.Dataset.html), [recordbatchreaders](https://arrow.apache.org/docs/python/generated/pyarrow.ipc.RecordBatchStreamReader.html), and [scanners](https://arrow.apache.org/docs/python/generated/pyarrow.dataset.Scanner.html).
+By default, DataMiner will automatically be able to query a Pandas DataFrame or Arrow object that is stored in a Python variable by name.
+DataMiner supports querying multiple types of Apache Arrow objects including [tables](https://arrow.apache.org/docs/python/generated/pyarrow.Table.html), [datasets](https://arrow.apache.org/docs/python/generated/pyarrow.dataset.Dataset.html), [recordbatchreaders](https://arrow.apache.org/docs/python/generated/pyarrow.ipc.RecordBatchStreamReader.html), and [scanners](https://arrow.apache.org/docs/python/generated/pyarrow.dataset.Scanner.html).
 See the Python [guides](../../guides/index#python-client) for more examples.

-DuckDB also supports "registering" a DataFrame or Arrow object as a virtual table, comparable to a SQL `VIEW`.
+DataMiner also supports "registering" a DataFrame or Arrow object as a virtual table, comparable to a SQL `VIEW`.
 This is useful when querying a DataFrame/Arrow object that is stored in another way (as a class variable, or a value in a dictionary).
 Below is a Pandas example:

 ```python
 import pandas as pd